 How the anchors guide leadership decisions under pressure.

 When pressure shows up, information conflicts.
-Important decisions must be interpreted.

 The goal is not to provide advice.